The Bankrate promise

 2. Keep the car and continue making payments

 Some lenders allow you to keep making payments and not complete a reaffirmation agreement.
-You will need to make sure that payments are current, and you may not receive monthly statements after your case is filed.
+You will need to ensure that payments are current, and you may not receive monthly statements after filing your case.
 It will be up to you to call the lender and determine when the balance is paid off.’

 3. Redeem the car loan with a new lender

 Bankruptcy law permits a car owner to reduce the current car balance to the car’s fair market value.
-For example, if you owe $15,000 and the car is worth only $10,000 then you may be eligible to reduce the car balance by $5,000 with a new, post-bankruptcy loan.
+For example, if you owe $15,000 and the car is worth only $10,000, you may be eligible to reduce the car balance by $5,000 with a new, post-bankruptcy loan.

 4. Negotiate directly with the lender

 A few lenders will work with you and lower the balance to the fair market value without you needing to redeem the vehicle.
 Credit unions are the most likely to offer this service.
 Most lenders do not, but it is worth inquiring with the lender once you file.

 Before and after filing, you must keep your car payments current unless you intend to surrender the vehicle.